 49) See Stockholm from the water by riding Djurgårdsfärjan, the ferry service that runs year-round between Slussen and Djurgården.
 Public transport passes are valid on the boats.

 50) Take the bus to Ikea.
 It’s free, presumably in the hope that you’ll buy something when you arrive.
-Hourly services leave from Vasagatan 10, right outside the main train station, every weekday (10am–7pm).
+Hourly services leave from Vasagatan 38, near the main train station, every weekday (10am–7pm).

 51) Escape to an island.
 Using the ferries run by Waxholmsbolaget you can get to beautifully sleepy islands in the Stockholm Archipelago for less than 150 SEK.
 Car-free Finnhamn takes around five hours to reach from central Stockholm and has just one laid-back hostel, along with a few cottages.
 There are tips on the best islands to visit in this guide.
 If you’d rather not go it alone, try this guided tour of the archipelago.